Thriving kids, vibrant community

 3rd Grade Success

-Students that are not economically disadvantaged are 4.5 times more likely to score proficient or advanced on 3rd grade reading tests than students who are economically disadvantaged.
+Students that are not economically disadvantaged are more likely to score proficient or advanced on 3rd grade reading tests than students who are economically disadvantaged.

 Positive Developmental Trajectory by Age 3